-The Plan invests in common collective trust funds ("CCT Funds") managed by Wells Fargo, which include the Stable Return Fund and the Wells Fargo Collective (BGI) S&P Midcap Index (N) (the "S&P Midcap Index Fund").
+The Plan invests in common collective trust funds ("CCT Funds") managed by Wells Fargo, which include the Stable Return Fund and the Wells Fargo Collective (BGI) S&P Midcap Index (N35) (the "S&P Midcap Index Fund").
 The Stable Return Fund invests in guaranteed investment contracts and synthetic investment contracts.
 The S&P Midcap Index Fund invests in equities of the S&P Midcap Index with the objective of approximating, before fees and expense, the total return of the S&P 400 Midcap Index.
 The CCT Funds are credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 Additionally, the CCT Funds do not have finite lives, unfunded commitments, or restrictions on redemptions.

 As described in Note 2, the Stable Return Fund, which is deemed to be fully benefit-responsive, is stated at fair value in the accompanying Statements of Net Assets Available for Benefits, with a corresponding adjustment to reflect contract value.
-The fair value of the Stable Return Fund as of December 31, 2011 and 2010 was \$6,600,493 and \$5,918,483, respectively.
-The contract value of the Stable Return Fund as of December 31, 2011 and 2010 was \$6,435,343 and \$5,789,802, respectively.
-During 2011 and 2010, the average yield of the Stable Return Fund was approximately 1.6% and 2.4%, respectively.
-This represents the annualized earnings of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.
-During 2011 and 2010, the crediting interest rate of the Stable Return Fund was approximately 2.3% and 2.9%, respectively.
-This represents the annualized earnings credited to participants in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.
+The fair value of the Stable Return Fund as of December 31, 2012 and 2011 was \$6,954,061 and \$6,600,493, respectively.
+The contract value of the Stable Return Fund as of December 31, 2012 and 2011 was \$6,758,013 and \$6,435,343, respectively.
+During 2012 and 2011, the average yield of the Stable Return Fund was approximately 1.0% and 1.6%, respectively.
+This represents the annualized earnings of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.